 Job processing

 Modal can be used as a scalable job queue to handle asynchronous tasks submitted from a web app or any other Python application.
-This allows you to offload long-running or resource-intensive tasks to Modal, while your main application remains responsive.
+This allows you to offload up to 1 million long-running or resource-intensive tasks to Modal, while your main application remains responsive.

 The basic pattern for using Modal as a job queue involves three key steps: